-In an effort to promote a healthy environment for everyone, which is consistent with Mount Mary University's Mission Statement, all buildings on campus are smoke-free as of August 1, 1995.
+To promote a healthy environment for everyone, which is consistent with Mount Mary University's Mission Statement, all buildings on campus are smoke-free as of August 1, 1995.

-Smoking will not be permitted less than 45 feet away from any building, with the exception of certain designated areas.
+Smoking will not be permitted less than 45 feet away from any building, except for certain designated areas.
 These areas are the concrete aprons on either side of the front doors of Haggerty Library; the tables and benches outside the southeast (North Dining Room of Bergstrom Hall - near the Student Parking Lot); the west exit of Kostka Hall at the parking lot; the linden arches of Caroline Hall, east of the exit at the Post Office.
 These areas are provided with receptacles for smoking materials.
 Students in non-compliance may face disciplinary action.